pequet/cursor-project-boilerplate/.github/instructions/291-script-formatting-standards.instructions.md

 ---
 description:  Defines structure and formatting standards for shell scripts
-globs: **/*.sh,*.sh
-alwaysApply: false
+applyTo: "**/*.sh,*.sh"
 ---

 # 291: Script Formatting Standards

 **Ensure consistent formatting and organization for all shell scripts.**